NoxTheCubeman/Arctenox-s-AI-Image-Generator/README.md

 <img width="873" height="679" alt="image" src="https://github.com/user-attachments/assets/7906628d-cb58-4489-af4d-d3bb4ba94e4a" />

+You can however change it's size on the Y-Axis (Up-and-Down).

 ## Developer Notes

 This will eventually be deployed to static hosting service like Netlify.
 I will also add Gemini 2.5 Pro and other paid google img gen models at a later date into this.
 Also there's a fun little easter egg in the app have fun looking for it, shouldn't be too hard.